What is a logbook loan?

 Eligibility requirements for a logbook loan will vary across lenders.
 But this is what is generally required:

-Your car can’t have a loan secured against it
+Your car can’t already have a loan secured against it.

-Your car must be road-legal including being taxed, insured and MOT’ed
+Your car must be road-legal including being taxed, insured and with a MOT.

 How much can I borrow with a logbook loan?